-Bill Holmes explores how participation in roundtable activities helps to eliminate repeating failures, an insight regarding process improvement.
-If failures requiring remedial work are allowed to fester and repeat within an organisation then valuable, finite resources are consumed leading to a shortage of labor leading to new errors and failures.
+His concern is that if failures requiring remedial work are allowed to fester and repeat within an organisation then valuable, finite resources are consumed leading to a shortage of labour leading to new errors and failures.

 This negative feedback loop is seen in every type of enterprise from handling claims by an insurer, to treating patients in a hospital or maintaining equipment.
-Conversely if faults are identified early, causes identified and eliminated then they do not reoccur.
-Labor otherwise wasted is freed up to find and eliminate more flaws, thereby freeing up more labor.
+Conversely, if faults are identified early, causes identified and eliminated then they do not reoccur.
+Labour otherwise wasted is freed up to find and eliminate more flaws, thereby freeing up more labour.